 Find your book at: Monograph Bookwerks

 Clean white walls contrast against dark, seasoned wood in minimalist North Portland café Albina Press.
-Once you’ve ordered a foamy latte or full French press from the award-winning baristas, grab a bright seat near the window and reach for your favorite minimalist prose — perhaps a micro-zine?
+Once you’ve ordered a foamy latte or full French press from the award-winning baristas, grab a bright seat near the window and reach for your favorite minimalist prose or graphic novel.

 With an appropriately literary name, Coffeehouse-Five is a quirky neighborhood cafe offering big windows for plenty of light and a generally mellow atmosphere, thanks to its popularity with studying students from nearby Portland Community College.
 Sip a carefully crafted latte while you read feminist greats like Simone de Beauvoir or Audre Lorde.